globaltcad/swing-tree/docs/markdown/Functional-MVVM.md

 ## The View ##

-This is where SwingTree and Sprouts come into play.
+This is all nice and good, but how do we connect this to the UI?
+The key to this is the `Var` class from the Sprouts library and the previously mentioned "withers" of the view model records.
 Check out the following code snippet:

 ```java